 What, if anything, does Jesus have to say to the canceled and the cancel culture movement?

-How can we be confident of what Jesus would say today to The Cancel Culture Movement?
+How can we be confident of what Jesus would say to The Cancel Culture Movement today?

 First, the Cancel Culture Movement is not new.
 We live in a culture that thrives on publicly shaming people for real and perceived failures and missteps.
 “Although it might seem like a recent phenomenon, cancel culture has been described as a modern form of ostracism – an Ancient Greek practice dating back over two thousand years that saw an individual sent into exile for a decade due to the results of a popular vote.”

-Second, Jesus encountered a mob that was expressing disapproval, exerting social pressure, and group shaming an individual.
+Second, Jesus encountered a mob expressing disapproval, exerting social pressure, and group shaming an individual.